 The Top Surgical Procedures

-The top five surgical procedures for women in 2015 were: liposuction, breast augmentation, tummy tuck, eyelid surgery, and breast lift.
+The top five surgical procedures for women in 2017 were: tummy tuck, breast augmentation, liposuction, eyelid surgery, and nose surgery.
 For men, the most popular procedures were liposuction, nose surgery, eyelid surgery, male breast reduction and facelift.